-At the end of 2017, there were about 1,100 K-retailers in Finland, selling food, building and home improvement products, agricultural supplies, and speciality goods.
-The average age of K-retailers is 48 years; the youngest K-retailer is 24 and the oldest one is 91.
-Women account for around one fifth of K-retailers.
+At the beginning of 2023, there were 1,082 K-retailers in Finland, selling groceries, building and technical trade products, and sport trade goods.
+The average age of K-retailers is 47 years; the youngest K-retailer is 22 and the oldest one is 85.
+Women account for around 25% of K-retailers.

 What is K-Plussa?